Obesity: What should you know

 What is obesity?

-Obesity is a complex disease which involves the accumulation of excess body fat which has a negative impact on health.
-It increases the risk of diseases like diabetes, blood pressure and even cancer.
+Obesity is a complex disease that involves the accumulation of excess body fat which has a negative impact on health.
+It increases the risk of diseases like diabetes, high blood pressure, and even cancer.

-Healthcare providers mostly use body mass index (BMI) as a tool to screen obesity, which is the measure of body fat based on height and weight.
-Therefore obesity can also be referred to as a condition with a BMI of >30.
+Healthcare providers mostly use body mass index (BMI) as a tool to screen for obesity, which is the measure of body fat based on height and weight.
+Therefore, obesity can also be referred to as a condition with a BMI of >30.

 What are the types of obesity?

 Obesity can be classified on the basis of body mass index (BMI).
-BMI can be calculated by a person’s weight in kg divided by the square of height in meters (Kg/m2).
+BMI can be calculated by a person’s weight in kg divided by the square of their height in metres (Kg/m2).

 • Class 1 obesity: BMI 30 to <35